-I know what you are thinking…ham and cheese sliders; does that really require a recipe?
+I know what you are thinking…ham and swiss sliders; does that really require a recipe?
 The answer is YES it does.

 These have so much flavor.
-Sure you have your classic ham and cheese sandwich as the base of the recipe but then you top it with a flavorful poppy seed sauce.
+Sure you have your classic hot ham slider recipes as the base of the recipe but then you top it with a flavorful poppy seed sauce.

-The sauce is a combo of Worcestershire sauce, onion, mustard, and butter that makes these anything but ordinary.
+The butter mixture is a combo of Worcestershire sauce, onion, mustard, and butter that makes these anything but ordinary.

-These are great party food because they can be made ahead for a party and are kid friendly because they are small and familiar.
+These are great party food because they can be made ahead and are kid friendly because they are small and familiar.
 What better way to use up leftover ham and perfect for game day.

 I don’t know about you but sometimes I just want to cook something that I know my kids will eat without complaining about it.